gutty333/Command-And-Conquer-Terminal-Game/README.md

 Upgrading Units
 Managing power for the entire base.
 Also has the ability to power manage (turning certain buildings offline, to decrease power consumption)
 Managing resources
-Following the constrainst founds in the game: This includes some units require a certain building before they can be trained.
+Following the constraints founds in the game: This includes some units require a certain building before they can be trained.
 To buy upgrades you must have the required structure and your power must be online.
 Airfields are limited to holding only 4 aircrafts if the unit requires docking.
 Able to sell structures impacting both resource and power stats
 Temporary harvesting mechanic based on number of harvesters and refineries